[Skip to Content]

 We provide toiletries for each patient, and each unit has a washer and dryer for patient use.
 We also provide clean linen and daily housekeeping services.
 Patients are expected to assist with keeping their rooms and common areas neat and orderly.
 If you need assistance or have questions, please contact the nursing staff.

-Clothing and other personal items can be dropped off at the reception desk from 7 a.m. – 10 p.m.
+Clothing and other personal items can be dropped off at the reception desk from Monday – Friday 7:30am to 9:00 pm and Saturday and Sunday from 9am to 4pm.
 For patient and staff safety, sanitation, and dietary management purposes, visitors are asked not to bring food items into the facility.
 We provide three daily meals and nightly snacks.
 Food and beverages are not allowed on the unit.

 For security reasons, we ask that patients do not keep valuables on the unit.
 Credit cards, checks, cash or jewelry will be sent home or locked in the hospital safe.
 The hospital cannot be responsible for lost or missing items.
 The hospital will only be responsible for items deposited in the hospital safe.